infobyte/faraday/bin/README.md

 ### Filter hosts by ports or services

-The following command will list all running services exposed on common HTTP ports (services with ports 80, 8080, 443, 8443 open)
+The following command will list all running services exposed on common HTTP ports (services with ports 80, 8080, 443, 8443 open).

 ```
  $ ./bin/fplugin filter_services http ssh -p 21 -a
 Filtering services for ports: 21, 22, 80, 443, 8080, 8443